General Dentistry in Los Angeles

 Deep cleanings involve scraping the diseased and infected areas around the root of the tooth, in order to remove plaques and pockets of calculus or tartar that have built up over the years.
 These plaques can cause severe gum irritation.

 After deep cleanings, we inform the patient on the correct way to properly maintain their personal oral hygiene regimen.
-It is important to us that all of our patients are properly informed about their own ability to prevent further hygienic problems.

 Our dentists can identify teeth in need of a root canal during regular or deep cleanings.
 A patient can also book an appointment to have their teeth examined for the presence of a root canal if they are experiencing pain or oral discomfort.